bluerobotics/ardusub-gitbook/introduction/hardware-options/required-hardware/joystick.md

 QGroundControl has support for Microsoft's [XInput Game Controller API](https://docs.microsoft.com/en-us/windows/win32/xinput/xinput-game-controller-apis-portal) meaning any controller which supports XInput may be used.

-QgroundControl supports controllers with up to 4 control axes and 16 buttons.
+QGroundControl supports controllers with up to 4 control axes and 16 buttons.

 # Supported Commercial Joysticks